-Whether services are organized via traditional models within primary care settings or behavioral health settings – or are Health Homes models, CIHS gathers current developments, research, models, and other important resources to ensure the success of healthcare’s future: integration.
+Whether services are organized via traditional models within primary care settings, behavioral health settings, or as Health Homes, CIHS gathers current developments, research, models, and other important resources to ensure the success of healthcare’s future: integration.

-Check out the CIHS eSolutions article: 100 Strong: Integration Continues to Grow and read more about the SAMHSA Primary and Behavioral Health Care Integration (PBHCI) grant program which has now awarded 100 grants to organizations across the U.S. working to integrate primary and behavioral healthcare services.
+Check out the CIHS eSolutions article 100 Strong: Integration Continues to Grow and read more about the SAMHSA Primary and Behavioral Health Care Integration (PBHCI) grant program which has awarded more than 120 grants to organizations across the U.S. working to integrate primary and behavioral health services.